FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 The task of mapping an actual received message to a scenario declaration in Orchestra is left to implementations.
-The first level of matching is on message the msgType attribute.
+The first level of matching is on the msgType attribute.
 However, that message type may have several scenarios.
-Pattern matching strategies might include comparing a message to expected required fields, mapping values of a distinguishing field like ExecType to its code set literals, and so forth.
+Pattern matching strategies might include comparing a message to expected required fields, mapping values of a distinguishing field like ExecType(150) to its code set literals, and so forth.

 ### Actors